 Electric Wheelchair – The electric wheelchair allows the user to take control and maneuver the chair in any direction they wish.
 The electric wheelchair is commonly used by those who need to use a wheelchair on a long-term or permanent basis.

 Usually your doctor will advise you of the time frame you will need to use a wheelchair.
 Those who require short-term use of the chair include individuals that have recently had surgery, have a broken leg, are weak and unable to walk on their own until recovery from their ailment.
 If you need to use a wheelchair for a short period of time you can purchase, borrow or rent a wheelchair.
 Those who have a permanent condition will be required to have a wheelchair long-term.
 In this case, you will want to choose the wheelchair that has the highest-quality materials plus is durable and strong.
 It should also allow you to be comfortable and independent.
+Price should also be another factor to determine how long you will be using it for?

 Individuals who love the outdoors don't have to give up their favorite hobbies or their adventurous side.
 There are electric wheelchairs such as the KD Smart Chair that are sturdy and have durable tires that will easily take you across harsh terrain.
 The KD Smart Chair specifically can climb 12 degree inclines with ease.
 These types of wheelchairs are also capable of being an indoor wheelchair as well.